 Use this first wave to build skills, confidence, and most importantly – process to successfully support cloud applications.

 As many companies have relationships with outsourcing firms, it is important to assess how they can be a partner in this transition.
 Many are conflicted because they have revenue streams associated with hosting their customer’s applications in their data center.
-West Monroe’s Performance Services team has taken a different approach to IT outsourcing and managed services.
+West Monroe’s Managed Services team has taken a different approach to IT outsourcing and managed services.
 We believe the focus should be on IT process delivered by experts, passionate in their areas of expertise.
 With this focus in our core, we manage IT resources regardless of their location – in your data center, at a co-location facility, or in a public cloud environment.
 We can also bring to bear a consulting team who can help you develop your cloud strategy and execute on the migrations.